 - Brazil: 16.8 million

 The United States ranks third in the world when it comes to the number of people with diabetes (both type 1 and type 2).
-Here's what diabetes prevalence looks like in the U.S. in more detail.
+Here's a closer look at U.S. prevalence:

 Adults With Diabetes